MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/sm/Deploy/How-to-Install-the-Service-Manager-Data-Warehouse--Two-Computer-Scenario-.md

 ms.assetid: e4ecbde0-c51b-4511-b3b4-c84bc2bcd141
 ---
 # How to Install the Service Manager Data Warehouse (Two-Computer Scenario)
-As the second step in the two\-computer installation process for System Center 2016 Technical Preview \- Service Manager, deploy the data warehouse management server and the data warehouse databases on the second computer.
+As the second step in the two-computer installation process for System Center 2016 Technical Preview - Service Manager, deploy the data warehouse management server and the data warehouse databases on the second computer.
 During Setup, you will be prompted to provide credentials for the following accounts:

 -   Management group administrator